FullSizeRender.jpg

 Queensland University of Technology

 Dr Amanda Lotz is a media scholar, professor, and industry consultant.
-Her expertise includes media industries, digital distribution, the future of television, the business of media, and net neutrality.
+Her expertise includes media industries, internet distribution, the future of television, and the business of media.

 Her most recent books explore the connections between internet-distributed services such as Netflix and the legacy television industry, as well as the business strategies and revenue models that differ.
 Her award-winning book, The Television Will Be Revolutionized, now in its second edition, has been translated into Mandarin, Korean, Italian, and Polish.
 She is frequently interviewed by NPR’s Marketplace, has appeared on BBC, CNN's The Nineties, HuffPost Live, and ZDF (German television network) and been interviewed for articles in the Los Angeles TimesThe GuardianThe AtlanticChristian Science Monitor, the Associated Press, Wired, and Men’s Health among many others.
-She publishes articles about the business of television at QuartzSalonThe New Republic, hosted the Media Business Matters podcast, and tweets about television and media @DrTVLotz.
+She publishes articles about the business of television at QuartzSalonThe New Republic, hosted the Media Business Matters podcast, and posts about television and media @DrTVLotz (Twitter; Blue Sky) and on LinkedIn.

 She has been named a Fellow of the International Communication Association and Queensland Academy of Arts and Sciences.